sezzle/sezzle-merchant-resources/Widgets/1-Getting Started.md

 * What are my customization options for widgets, and what is the installation process?

  - Widget content and appearance has a wide range of customization options (position, style, content).
-The only requirement is that the Sezzle logo is present, which is why we offer 10 logo variations.
+The only requirement is that the Sezzle logo is present.

  - The <a href="https://github.com/sezzle/sezzle-js" target="_blank">Widget Script</a> is the simplest to implement, maintain, and track for maintenance purposes.
     - The widget script is accompanied by a configuration, which can be implemented by Sezzle and stored on our server, or can be manually implemented by the merchant directly within the store's theme.